-Volunteers also donated more per person to VIOs than non-volunteers in 2019, a gap that largely closed when COVID-19 restrictions first

-It changed my attitude

-to volunteering and

-made me want to do

-more than just donate
+Volunteers also donated more per person to VIOs than non-volunteers in 2019, a gap that largely closed when COVID-19 restrictions first occurred.
+It changed my attitute to volunteering and made me want to de more than just dona money.

-money.

-Donations in 2019 Donations during the Respondents COVID-19 reporting period (average per month) (one month) Volunteers \$69.24 \$111.26 Non-volunteers \$35.97 \$107.85
+Respondents Donations in 2019 (average per month) Donations during the COVID-19 reporting period (one month)

+Volunteers \$69.24 \$111.26

+Non-volunteers \$35.97 \$107.85